-Reading and Writing in the Content Area
+Reading and Writing in the Content Area 2 Credit Hours

-This course explores research-based strategies to support students in grades 1-6 as they engage with informational text.
-Topics include, but are not limited to, research-based strategies for reading informational texts, arguments/ informative/explanatory writing strategies and frameworks, developing oral communication skills, and building academic vocabulary.
+This course explores research-based strategies to support students as they engage with informational text.
+Topics include, but are not limited to, research-based strategies for reading informational texts, arguments/informative/ explanatory writing strategies and frameworks, developing oral communication skills, and building academic vocabulary.

-edTPA Seminar
+EDGCC 519 edTPA Seminar